VR Viewer Menu

 Settings

-Optimize Package: Optimize package merges all objects sharing the same material into one object, which in turn speeds up the experience and smoothest it significantly, especially when the model has a large number of objects.
+Optimize Package: Optimize package merges all objects sharing the same material into one object, which in turn speeds up the experience and smooths it significantly, especially when the model has a large number of objects.
 Optimize package will affect static objects only, so if you have objects that have animation, scene states, or are part of any interaction they will be excluded from the process and any interactions in VR will occur without any problems.

-VR Viewer Only: When checked, the exported VR package can not be imported by SimLab Composer
+VR Viewer Only: When checked, the exported VR Package can not be imported by SimLab Composer

-Enable VR Menu: The experience designer can control what the user running the VR experience will be able to view, or how the user can interact with the scene in the VR Viewer
+Enable VR Menu: The experience designer can control what the user running the VR Experience will be able to view, or how the user can interact with the scene in the VR Viewer

 Open Viewer

-Opens the stand-alone VR Viewer, viewer can be then used to open a VR package, or to share a VR package with others.
+Opens the stand-alone VR Viewer, viewer can be then used to open a VR Package, or to share a VR Package with others.

-the application window.
-In this dialog with its different tabs the user can change settings for application/VR environment.
+Displays the Properties dialog at the right side of the application window.
+In this dialog with its different tabs the user can change settings for application/ VR environment.

 VR Display Settings

-The user can adjust the display settings in the VR viewer using the below dialog.
+The user can adjust the display settings in the VR Viewer using the below dialog.
 Check this tutorial for more information.

-Stet Start Position
+Set Start Position

 Loads the Viewer Start model, clicking on any place in the scene after clicking Set Start Position will snap the Viewer Start model to the picked location.
-The Viewer Start model defines the start place for the VR experience viewer and the orientation at the experience will start at.
+The Viewer Start model defines the start place for the VR Experience viewer and the orientation at the experience will start at.

 If Viewer Start model was already added to the scene, no new model will be added and the user can directly click to snap the Viewer Start model.

-Users starting the VR experience without calling Set Start Position will automatically have Viewer Start model added to the scene and will be able to set its location in the scene.
+Users starting the VR Experience without calling Set Start Position will automatically have Viewer Start model added to the scene and will be able to set its location in the scene.

-Viewer Start model can be used in Training Builder, for example, Viewer Start model is used in Node Entered Node Event, in Training Builder diagram, to turn lights on, when a VR experience user enters a room.
+Viewer Start model can be used in Training Builder, for example, Viewer Start model is used in Node Entered Node Event, in Training Builder diagram, to turn lights on, when a VR Experience user enters a room.

 Create VR Camera